gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \index{assumptions}

-\indent When the noted conditions are violated in a hypothesis testing situation, the Type I error \index{type I error} rates can be inflated, meaning that we reject the null hypothesis more often than we have allowed to occur by chance.
+\indent When the noted conditions are violated in a hypothesis testing situation, the Type I error \index{Type I error} rates can be inflated, meaning that we reject the null hypothesis more often than we have allowed to occur by chance.
 Specifically, we could have a situation where our assumed 5% significance level test might actually reject the null when it is true 20% of the time.
 If this is occurring, we call a